 Each application is considered on a case-by-case basis because circumstances vary greatly for different lots.
-While approval of modifications by neighbors in general is not a requirement, as a courtesy, the ACA highly encourages that the applicant inform neighbors of any pending major modifications and advise them that plans are open for review at the ACA offices.
+While approval of modifications by neighbors in general is not a requirement, as a courtesy, the ACA highly encourages that the applicant inform neighbors of any pending major modifications and advise them that plans are open for review at the ACA office.
 In some instances, the Modifications Committee, at its sole discretion and on a case-by-case basis may require that neighbors be provided notice of the requested or pending modification.
 While a neighbor's comments are not binding on decisions of the Modifications Committee, written comments or other information provided to the Modifications Committee, will be taken into consideration.

-Ultimately, the goal of the architectural review standards and procedures is to preserve the unique traditional quality of Avenel, as well as the characteristics of its individual villages, and to maintain the uniform, high aesthetic standard that makes Avenel a desirable place to live and ultimately preserves and enhances property values in the community.
+Ultimately, the goal of the architectural review standards and procedures is to assure quality design and construction while preserving and enhancing the characteristics of the community and its individual villages and maintaining the uniform high aesthetic standards that make Avenel a desirable place to live and ultimately preserve and enhances property values in the community.